StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

         DROP ROLE cassandra;
         ```

+4. Create keyspace.

-4. **Create Keyspace**: Create a keyspace named thehive with a replication factor of 3 and durable writes enabled:
+    Create a keyspace named `thehive` with a replication factor of `3` and durable writes enabled:

     !!!
 Example ""